Find a Western Exterminator near you

 Western Exterminator can remove wasp nests for you.
-We have pest control specialists near you whether you are in Newport Beach, Irvine, Santa Fe Springs, Thousand Oaks, Las Vegas or any location in the West Coast.
+We have pest control specialists near you whether you are in Newport Beach, Irvine, Santa Fe Springs, Thousand Oaks, Las Vegas or other locations on the West Coast.
 We have local knowledge and can respond to your needs quickly.

 There are many sources online advising on the best DIY methods to remove a wasp nest.
 Wasps are aggressive creatures and require little to no aggravation to attack, so trying to remove a wasp nest yourself can cost you both financially and physically.
 DIY wasp nest removal is not advised!